OrangeKami/Chen_Zhang_T2A2/README.md

 * I want to send a message to the seller about a particular listing.
 * I only want my messages to a seller to be shown to that seller and not be made public.
 * I want to be able to add item to a whtchlist/shopping cart.
-* I want to be able to delete items from the watchlist.
+* I want to be able to delete items from the watchlist/shopping cart.
 * I do not want others to access my account or change my profile information.

 ***As a Admin***
-* I want to see a table of all users and can delete them when needed
+* I want to see a table of all users and can delete them when needed.
 * I want to see a table of all listings and can edit them and delete them without any permision.

 ## R13	Wireframes for your app: